jpsalado92/golearn/matt4biz_course/go_class_30_concurrency_gotchas.md

     - [Four considerations when using concurrency:](#four-considerations-when-using-concurrency)

 ## Gotcha 1: Race conditions

 A race condition occurs when the outcome of a program depends on the timing or interleaving of multiple threads or processes accessing a shared resource.

 In simpler terms, it's like multiple people trying to edit a document at the same time without coordinating.
 The final version might be a mishmash of changes, leading to unexpected or incorrect results.
-This can happen in software when multiple threads or processes are trying to modify the same data simultaneously, and the outcome depends on the order in which they do so.### Prevention
+This can happen in software when multiple threads or processes are trying to modify the same data simultaneously, and the outcome depends on the order in which they do so.

-In the following example, requests directed to `/` lead to the handler function printing the value of `nextID` and incrementing it.
+In the following example, requests directed to `/` lead to the handler function printing the value of `nextID`, doing some processing that takes time, and incrementing it.

 The race condition occurs when multiple requests are made simultaneously, and the value of `nextID` is read and incremented by multiple goroutines at the same time.
 This can lead to unexpected results, such as two goroutines reading the same value of `nextID` and incrementing it, resulting in the same value being returned for both requests.